 It's simple, it offers basic functions and it's designed to stop you fiddling with your phone when driving.
 In some ways it replicates "car mode" that some phones offer, but without having to dock your phone as an additional display.
 With a central main home page, you then have the option of moving between a number of major functions: navigation, calling and music.

-For the Audi A3, which doesn't have a touchscreen, control is through MMI's existing controls, namely that four-way click wheel on the transmission tunnel.
+For the Audi A3 pictured here, control is through MMI's existing controls, namely that four-way click wheel on the transmission tunnel, because it doesn't have a touchscreen.
 It only takes a few minutes to become familiar, essentially clicking left to open side menus, rotating the dial to move through options, clicking up and down to move around, and so on.

 Android Auto: Notifications

 It will also serve up messaging notifications, with the offer to read them out to you, which is really handy.
-You then get the option to speak the reply, which is a little like the Android Wear voice experience, i.e., sometimes a bit hit and miss, but as it's Google, you probably already know what works.
+You then get the option to speak the reply, leaning on the Google Assistant experience.
+That's now really slick and as Google Assistant has become increasingly competent, so too do all the systems that rely on it.

-The Google offering extends far beyond what you can see, because you can ask questions of Google and get a useful response - such as asking what's in your calendar - at which point you'll be told just how busy you are.
-Just like Android Wear, you can issue voice instructions that your phone will attempt to respond to and action.
-We suspect that with the advent of Google Assistant, the voice options will become increasingly sophisticated.
+The Google offering extends far beyond what you can see - music, navigation, calling - because you can ask questions of Google Assistant and get a useful response - such as asking what's in your calendar - at which point you'll be told just how busy you are.

 One of the attractive things for those using Android Auto, is that you can use Google's navigations and maps.
 Depending on what car you have and how the options are arranged, there's the potential to save yourself money, using Android Auto rather than an expensive satnav upgrade from your car manufacturer - certainly something to weigh-up on the options list when buying a new car.